 10. Packing way too much

 When packing, there’s a real temptation to pack things, ‘just in case,’ and before you know it, you’re lugging around an incredibly heavy suitcase.
 A ridiculously hefty suitcase is very frustrating and can test your patience at the best of times.
-It also means you may not have enough room to pick up some new things while you’re on holiday and you may feel stressed about checked-luggage restrications.
+It also means you may not have enough room to pick up some new things while you’re on holiday and you may feel stressed about checked-luggage restrictions.

 The Fix: Pack clothes you always wear – your ride or die outfits!
 Pack from your clean laundry as you know these are things you actually do wear and love.
 Don’t pack things, ‘just in case.’
 I also recommend packing a few days before you leave, laying your clothes out on the floor so you can see them and auditing as you go.
-Read: 8 cool tips to help you pack light, like a pro!

 11. Not protecting electronics with anit-virus software